cassiogec/bank-api/README.md

    "amount":7.5
 }
 ```
-PS: It isn't necessary to send the Account Origin ID because it will be used the one hashed in the token
+PS: It isn't necessary to send the Account Origin ID because it will be used the one hashed in the token. <br>

 Returned Data Example:
 ```json